 Tabasco Factory – Avery Island

-The Cajun Food Scene in Lafayette
+Cajun Food in Lafayette

 Order their famous Gold Medal Winning Crawfish topped with their award winning crawfish etouffee, a deliciously spicy cajun stew.
-Pair it with theTerra D’oro Moscato for added flavor!
+Pair it with the Terra D’oro Moscato for added flavor!
 Or try their Eggplant Pirogue Louis stuffed with seasonal jambalaya topped with their special Louis sauce.

 Try the Cajun Benedict for a flavor packed breakfast.
-Boudin and poached eggs on a toasted french bread smothered in a zesty andouille sausage gumbo and topped with scallions.
+Or order the boudin and poached eggs on toasted french bread smothered in a zesty andouille sausage gumbo and topped with scallions.
 If you’re feeling more adventurous go for the Boudin Ball Po’boy.
-Combined with boudin balls, ham, blends of cheddar and swiss cheese, and topped with candied bacon you can’t go wrong.
+This classic Louisiana sandwich is elevated to the next level with boudin balls, ham, cheddar and swiss cheese.
+It’s topped with candied bacon too, so you can’t go wrong with this one!

 Lafayette Children’s Museum of Acadiana